It’s understandable if Donald Trump and his supporters find inspiration in the Chicago Cubs.

 On the other side is Donald Trump, completely untested on the world stage.
 Having a clean sheet, politically speaking, he is able to make grandiose promises about returning American leadership abroad and economic prosperity at home.
 That brings to mind another song, this one by The Essex called ‘Easier Said Than Done.’

-Donald Trump seems to be learning, finally, that running for the Oval Office is not the same thing as cracking wise with Howard Stern.
+Donald Trump, as we all know, has a terrible tendency to say offensive things without thinking.
+He seems to be learning, finally, that running for the Oval Office is not the same thing as cracking wise with Howard Stern.

 In recent days Mr. Trump has been relatively disciplined, talking about ObamaCare and other policies.
 Mrs. Clinton has been busy denouncing her opponent’s history with women, even trotting out the former Miss Universe for an encore performance.